Dreymidroid/RexPayFlutter/README.md

 No other configuration required&mdash;the plugin works out of the box.

 ## :heavy_dollar_sign: Making Payments
-There are two ways of making payment with the plugin.
-1.  **Checkout**: This is the easy way; as the plugin handles all the processes involved in making a payment (except transaction initialization and verification which should be done from your backend).
-2.  **Charge Card**: This is a longer approach; you handle all callbacks and UI states.

-### 1. :star2: Checkout (Recommended)
- You initialize a charge object with an amount, customer email  & reference.
+To make payment, You initialize a charge object with an amount, customer email  & reference.

  ```dart